 Included: VAT, Fuel Surcharge, Drinking Water, Tea & Coffee, Welcome Cocktails, Full-Board Meal Plan (All meals), Snacks, Land Excursions, Naturalist Guide, Beach Towels, Cabin Towels.

-Required Extras: National Park Fees (100 USD per trip), Port Fees, Visas and Fees.
+Required Extras: National Park Fees (100 USD per trip), Port Fees, Visas and Fees (20 USD).

-Optional Extras: Travel Insurance, Gratuities, Airport Transfer, Hotel Transfer, Local Flights, Alcoholic Beverages, Alcoholic Drinks at Dinner, Soft drinks, Soft Drinks at Meal Times, Wine with Dinner, Kayaks (18 USD per day), Complimentary Toiletries.
+Optional Extras: Gratuities, Airport Transfer, Hotel Transfer, Local Flights, Alcoholic Beverages, Soft drinks, Kayaks (18 USD per day).

 Book now, pay later: You can easily place your booking online.
 We will then hold the spaces for you and you can confirm with a payment later.